jeffreyyoo/SICER-2/README.md

 #### Arguments
 ##### -t/--treatment_file (Required)
 The file must either be in BED or BAM format (note that you need *bedtools* installed to directly enter BAM files).
-The file name can either just be the name or the full path of the file.
+The file name can either the relative path or the absolute path of the file.

 ##### -c/--control_file (Optional)
-Like the treatment file, control file must be in BED or BAM format.
+Like the treatment file, control file must be in BED or BAM format and can be the relative path or the absolute path of the file.
 However, control library input is optional.

 ##### -s/--species (Required)
 ex) `-s hg38`